-Flour is a powdery ingredient usually made from grinding wheat, maize, rye, barley or rice.
-As the main ingredient in bread, it is one of the most common and sought-after ingredients in the world.
+Flour is usually made from grinding wheat, maize, rye, barley or rice.
+As the main ingredient in bread, which is a main staple in many cuisines, it is one of the most common ingredients in the world.

 Wheat flour is the most popular and versatile flour and there are many different varieties:

-White flour, otherwise known as plain flour, contains about 75 per cent of the wheat grain, with most of the bran and wheat germ taken out.
+White flour, otherwise known as plain or all-purpose flour, contains about 75 per cent of the wheat grain, with most of the bran and wheat germ taken out.
 It is commonly used for cakes, pastries and biscuits.
 When used in cakes it is combined with a raising agent such as baking powder or bicarbonate of soda.
 It is also used in quick breads like soda bread, producing a more densely textured loaf.
 White flour is usually artificially whitened but you can buy an unbleached variety if you prefer which is an off-white colour.

-To make self-raising flour, mix 100g of plain flour with 1 tsp of baking powder.
+To make self-raising flour, mix 100g plain flour with 1 tsp baking powder.
 When making cakes or bread, it is essential you use plain or self-raising flour as stated in the recipe for successful results.
+You can also buy self-raising flour, which has the raising agent already added.
+Some recipes use both self-raising flour and an additional raising agent – this will give a lighter texture, and is usually added when the dough or batter is heavier than normal to give it additional lightness.

-Wholemeal or wholewheat flour is made from the whole of the wheat grain.
+Wholemeal flour is made from the whole of the wheat grain.
 If the flour is steel-crushed, the wheat-germ is separated from the white part of the grain and returned to the white flour at the end of the grinding process.
-Wholemeal flour produces heavier results than white flour so is often used in combination.
+Wholemeal flour produces heavier results than white flour, so is often used in combination.